r-hub/blog/content/post/2021-01-05-oauth2/index.md

 Intestingly there is still no app involved but httr starts a web server using httpuv.
 This way when the server sends the access token to `http://localhost:1410/`, httr is listening and gets it.

 Interactively, if no parameter / option is set for the `cache` argument of [`httr::oauth2.0_token()`](https://httr.r-lib.org/reference/oauth2.0_token.html), the user will be asked by httr whether they want to cache the token to a file.
-As a package developer, ideally you'd surface options in your function setting up authentication with these concerns in mind
+As a package developer, ideally you'd surface options in your function setting up authentication with these concerns in mind:

 -   security (if the token is cached to the current project, is it gitignored?);
 -   user-friendliness (not caching the token means interactive authentication every time the package is used!);